Kevin Byrne (New York politician): New York State Assembly

-COVID-19 Pandemic & Cuomo's Nursing Home Coverup
+COVID-19 pandemic

 In January 2020, as a member of the state Assembly, Byrne was appointed Ranking Minority Member of the Assembly Health Committee by Assembly Minority Leader Will Barclay.
 Less than three months later, New York State had its first confirmed positive case of COVID-19, and New York's health system was tested in an unprecedented manner.

-Throughout the pandemic, while Byrne and many of his legislative colleagues supported efforts to provide resources to front line workers, researchers, and medical providers, he also highlighted disparities in treatment and spoke out publicly to protect individual rights and liberties, including a person's First Amendment right to peaceably assemble.
-As the pandemic became increasingly politicized by both political parties and Governor Cuomo admonished the federal government, Byrne spoke up thanking the federal government for its support and highlighted the Governor's own pandemic shortcomings, including its failed interventions regarding nursing homes.

 As numerous scandals unraveled around Andrew Cuomo's administration, Byrne was a loud vocal critic.
 He called for hearings into the state's pandemic response in elder care facilities, demanded transparency in COVID-19 nursing home data, and ultimately called for an impeachment investigation into Governor Cuomo for his response and subsequent coverup of the state's handling of the virus in nursing homes.
-His criticism grew as numerous other Cuomo scandals arose involving Cuomo's controversial pandemic book deal, misuse of taxpayer resources, and multiple allegations of sexual misconduct.
-Byrne's work garnered him national attention as a guest on Fox News, Fox Business, Newsmax, Daily Caller, and the Daily Wire.

-Ultimately, the bipartisan coalition against Andrew Cuomo grew to a point where calls for his resignation spread across the state including from top Democrat officials U.S. Senators Charles Schumer and Kiersten Gillibrand.
-This was bolstered by a critical report released by NYS Attorney General Leticia James confirming that Governor Cuomo's administration had under-reported nursing home related deaths in an nontransparent manner.
-The Assembly Judiciary Committee ultimately enacted an impeachment investigation.
-Shortly after Assembly Speaker Carl Heastie and Judiciary Chairman Charles Lavine made it clear it would release the committee's findings, the Governor announced his resignation.